Char Dil Char Rahen: Cast

+Soundtrack

+Music in the film was given by Anil Biswas, with lyrics by Sahir Ludhianvi.
+The songs featured in the film include "Kachhi Hai Umariya" performed by Meena Kapoor, "Nahi Kiya To Karke Dekh" by Mukesh, "Kadam Kadam Se Dil Se Dil" by Mukesh, Mahendra Kapoor and Meena Kapoor, "Intezar Aur Abhi Aur Abhi" by Lata Mangeshkar, "Koi Maane Na Maane" by Lata Mangeshkar, and "Koi Dil Koi Chahat Se" also by Lata Mangeshkar.

 Box office

 It was released simultaneously with other big films, Devendra Goel's Chirag Kahan Roshni Kahan and V Shantaram's Navrang, while Navrang was a hit, Chirag Kahan Roshni Kahan broke even and Char Dil Char Rahen failed at the Indian box office in 1959.

 However, it later went on to become an overseas blockbuster at the Soviet box office, where it drew 39.8 million viewers in 1962.
 In the Soviet Union, the film grossed 9.95 million Rbls (US$11.06 million, ₹5.27 crore), equivalent to US$ million (₹591 crore) in 2016.
 Its overseas Soviet gross exceeded the domestic Indian gross of all films released in 1959.

 Controversy

 Shammi Kapoor received a legal notice from director Abbas when he refused to act for one of the songs in the film, and many other controversies with the stars of that era caused director Abbas to vow to stop making movies with mainstream movie stars.